meteor/meteor/content/writing-packages.md

 ```

 > Note that `checkNpmVersions` will only output a warning if the user has installed a incompatible version of the npm package.
 So your `require` call may not give you what you expect.
 This is consistent with npm's handling of [peer dependencies](http://blog.npmjs.org/post/110924823920/npm-weekly-5).

-<h2 id="exporting-css-preprocessor-code">LESS, SCSS, or Stylus mixins/variables</h2>

-Just like packages can export JavaScript code, they can export reusable bits of CSS pre-processor code.
-You can have a package that doesn't actually include any CSS, but just exports different bits of reusable mixins and variables.
-To learn more see the Meteor build system section on [CSS pre-processors](build-tool.html#css).

 <h2 id="cordova-plugins">Cordova plugins</h2>